Luftare/discogram/readme.md

 ## Setup

-Create `.env` file to the repo root with following content filled with corresponding details.
+Create `.env` file to the module root with following content filled with corresponding details.

 ```
 DISCORD_TOKEN=